 - Tap the 3-line menu button in the top left corner.
 Scroll down and tap Settings and then Notifications should be at the top of the list.

 - You can get (or deny) notifications for regular updates, auto-updates, deals, promotions, and when pre-registered games become available.
+There is also a notification setting for your account in case there are any account problems.
+We recommend leaving that one on.

 Change Google Play download settings: